tarsqi/ttk/docs/code/readme.txt

-This directory contains the scaffoding for the code documentation.
+This directory contains the scaffolding for the automatically generated code documentation.

-Run ttk/code/analyse.py to create the content.

-The cleanup.sh script removes all files that can be created by analyse.pl (and opens up 3Mb of disk space).